jurruh/docker-http-container-upgrade/README.md

-# :whale2: Docker HTTP container upgrade
+# :whale: Docker HTTP container upgrade
 Pull a new docker image and restart a running container with just a simple HTTP call.

 ## :rocket: Usage